mbrooker/mbrooker-blog/_posts/2023-05-23-snapshot-loading.md

 > However, I want to reiterate, that there is not one architectural pattern to rule them all.
 How you choose to develop, deploy, and manage services will always be driven by the product you’re designing, the skillset of the team building it, and the experience you want to deliver to customers (and of course things like cost, speed, and resiliency).

 **Conclusion**

 I loved writing this paper (with my co-authors) because it's a perfect illustration of what excites me about the work I do.
 We identified a real problem for our customers, thought through solutions, and applied a mix of architecture, algorithms, and existing tools to solve the problem.
 Building systems like this, and watching them run, is immensely rewarding.
 Building, operating, and improving something like this is a real team effort, and this paper reflects deep work from across the Lambda team and our partner teams.

+This system gets performance by doing as little work as possible (deduplication, caching, lazy loading), and then gets resilience by doing slightly more work than needed (erasure coding, salted deduplication, etc).
+This is a tension worth paying attention to in all system designs.

 **Footnotes**